thejohnfreeman/redirectory/README.md

 I will soon add instructions for how you can run your own Redirectory server for free on Google Cloud App Engine, just like I do.

-[^5]: I love Conan Center,
-but I still want a frictionless package registry like I enjoy in other languages.
+[^5]: I love that Conan Center provides a convenient default registry of curated recipes for most widely-used packages, but I still want a frictionless package registry like I enjoy in other language ecosystems.

-> :warning: **NOTE** :warning:
-> These instructions have not been written or tested for Conan 2, but I expect them to work much the same.
+Redirectory has been tested with Conan 1.x, with and without revisions enabled, and Conan 2.x, which always has revisions enabled.

 ## Authentication